Inhaltsstoffe

 c) Lip care

-Because of its moisturizing and healing properties, squalane is found in many lip balms.
-It helps soothe and soften dry, chapped lips.
+Due to its moisturizing and healing properties, squalane is found in many lip balms.
+It helps soothe dry, chapped lips and keep them soft.

 Difference between squalene and squalane

-Squalene is an unsaturated, unstable form of squalane that oxidizes and becomes rancid when exposed to air or light for long periods of time.
+Squalene is an unsaturated, unstable form of squalane that oxidizes and becomes rancid when exposed to air or light for extended periods.

 Squalane is the more stable, hydrogenated form of squalene.
 It has a longer shelf life and is less susceptible to oxidation, making it ideal for cosmetic applications.